 Believers Throughout History

-There are many many examples over the past 2000 years of people who have given their lives for their belief in God.
+There are a great many examples over the past 2000 years of people who have given their lives for their belief in God.
 Foxes Book of Martyrs is one compilation of the faith of some early believers in Christ and the price they paid.
 There are many other accounts as well.
 It was a very real thing to them and worth dying for.
 They encourage me.

 The Bible